Conversion Tracking in WordPress

-By conducting some online conversion tracking, on the other hand, you can figure out how effective your marketing is.
+On the other hand, by conducting online conversion tracking, you can figure out how effective your marketing efforts are.
 That in turn will enable you to figure out if you need to switch gears when it comes to your strategy.

 In this article, we’ll talk a bit more about why you should track website conversions.
-Then we’ll discuss how you can go about it, and introduce you to several WordPress plugins that can help.
+Then we’ll discuss how you can go about it, and introduce you to several WordPress plugins that can help including tools for Google Ads conversion tracking and Woocommerce conversion tracking.
 Let’s talk tracking!

 Every website has a goal, and that usually involves convincing your users to do something.
 Each time you succeed at getting someone to take a desired action, such as buying a product or signing up for a membership, that’s called a ‘conversion’.

 There are two primary goals when it comes to conversion tracking: